ducompsoc/website/README.md

 The site's main code is in `src/components`.
 Quite a lot of static assets are in the `public` folder.

-Be aware that we use some extra stuff to make developing the site a bit more fun:
+Be aware that we use some extra stuff to make developing the site a bit more fun (and complicated):

 - For JavaScript, we use TypeScript (which is why files have the extension `.tsx`).
 It's just JavaScript, but things have types.
 If you haven't used TypeScript before, check out https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html.
 - For CSS, we use Sass (in `.scss` files).
 It's just like CSS, but you can nest things and define $variables.
 If you haven't used Sass before, check out https://sass-lang.com/guide.